Smoking ban 'fuels jail violence rise'

 A new smoking ban, psychoactive drugs and influx of younger prisoners have fuelled an increase in violence at a jail, prison bosses say.

-Despite improvements at the overcrowded HMP Leicester, inspectors found an increase in violence.
+The problems come despite some improvements at the overcrowded HMP Leicester, according to inspectors.

 At the time of an unannounced visit by the prisons watchdog the jail had 308 inmates - about 100 more than it was designed for.